 The Zakat-verified badge allows Zakat givers to quickly identify Zakat campaigns on LaunchGood.

-Any campaign that selects the Zakat eligible option in the Admin tab will go through the Zakat verification process by our team of compliance and Zakat experts according to LaunchGood’s Zakat policy.
+Any campaign that selects the Zakat eligible option in the Admin tab will go through the Zakat verification process by our team of Zakat experts according to LaunchGood’s Zakat policy.

 Zakat-verified badges can only be applied to campaigns that are approved by LaunchGood’s team of Zakat experts.
 In order to maintain accuracy, campaigns that include a Zakat-verified badge on the cover, profile photo, or within the campaign pitch may be subject to deletion.

 For all donations, mandatory industry-standard credit card processing fees apply.
 Depending on the payment processor, country, or card, these processing fees are typically 2.9% + $0.30.
 We encourage all donors to add an additional 3% to their Zakat donation as a best practice.

 LaunchGood charges 0% platform fees.
 Supporters have the option of leaving a tip at checkout to support LaunchGood’s operational costs.

 1) We encourage campaign creators to select the Zakat eligibility option for their campaigns, even if they are unsure of the eligibility.
 This will allow us to review it and let you know if your campaign qualifies.